yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 }
 ~~~

-If an `identifier` object of type `dns` was included, the IdO can add the
+If an identifier object of type `dns` was included, the IdO can add the
-CNAME records to its zone, e.g.:
+corresponding CNAME records to its zone, e.g.:

 ~~~
    abc.ndc.ido.example.
 CNAME abc.ndc.example.